 There are two main types of harness - front and back-clip.
 The right option depends what you want from a harness and the behavior of your pet.

 The Dog Clinic supports positive dog training.
-While I don't believe a dog should never be told off (like some positive reinforcement proponents), I'm against scaring or physically hurting a dog for any reason.
+We are against scaring or physically hurting a dog for any reason.
 For this reason, I haven't included choke chains, shock collars or prong collars on any of my "best of" lists.
 I'm also not including tightening harnesses.
 I've included "No Pull" collars though, which use a front leash attachment to turn the dog round when they pull, as these don't cause pain.

 Aside from the type of harness, here are some of the main considerations when choosing: